Logistic Regression Explained: Theory

 \end{align}

-(The last line adds a minus to change the maximization problem into a minimization problem.)
+(In the final line, we attach a minus sign to transform the maximization problem into a minimization problem.)

 \begin{align*}